opsdis/nodegraph-provider/README.md

 The graph model must be compatible to the data model for nodes and edges in the Node Graph panel.
 The attributes allowed is specified at https://grafana.com/docs/grafana/latest/visualizations/node-graph/#data-api.

-In the nodegraph-provider each instance schema of a model are described in the configuration file, e.g.
+In the nodegraph-provider each instance schema of a model is described in the configuration file, e.g.

 ```yaml
 graph_schemas: